cancerberoSgx/cannabis/cannabis/README.md

 ## @kindPath

 Returns a node kind based path for the node, like `src/services/login/loginService/InterfaceDeclaration/Identifier`.
 Notice that unlike @indexPath, this doesn't necessarily points to the node.

+## @namePath

+Returns a node-name based path for current node, like `src/services/login/loginService/LoginService/method1/param1`.
+Notice that unlike @indexPath, this doesn't necessarily points to the node.
+If a node doesn't have a name, its kind name will be printed in the path instead.

 # Functions